twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

-* Hide the sidebar title when all items under it are private.
+* Hide sidebar element title when all items under it are private.

 pydoctor 25.10.1
 ^^^^^^^^^^^^^^^^